Heard the acronym ADU thrown around, and wonder what it means? Or for that matter, what “accessory dwelling unit” means?

 Can I Finance an ADU?

-You have a few options to finance an ADU.
+You have a few options to finance adding an ADU to your home.

 To begin with, you tap your home equity.
 That could mean drawing on a HELOC, or taking out a home equity loan, or refinancing your mortgage.
 Try Credible for competitive interest rates.